Ohana Kai Vacation Rentals Contact Info (808) 201 0701 Nihi Kai Villas 510

 808-201-0701

-Thanks for looking at Ohana Kai Vacation Rentals Nihi Kai 510 We welcome you to come see the island of Kauai and also remain with us.
-Nihi Kai 510 is had by Ohana Kai Vacation Rentals a household had organisation.
-We possess this one building and welcome you to share our holiday residence with us.
+Thanks for checking out Ohana Kai Vacation Rentals Nihi Kai 510 We welcome you to find see the island of Kauai as well as remain with us.
+Nihi Kai 510 is possessed by Ohana Kai Vacation Rentals a family owned business.
+We possess this one building and also invite you to share our vacation home with us.

-Our condominium has four lanais (patio areas), 2 in the from, and two in the back.
-The Lanai off the living-room has a partial sea sight, yet is thought about a yard sight primarily.
-It's nearly like having an extra room, since you will want to start your early morning with a great mug of coffee on the lanai as well as finish the day, seeing the sundown as you sip a glass of wine.
+Our condo has 4 lanais (outdoor patios), 2 in the from, and also 2 in the back.
+The Lanai off the living-room has a partial sea sight, yet is thought about a yard sight largely.
+It's almost like having an extra space, due to the fact that you will certainly want to start your early morning with a great mug of coffee on the lanai as well as finish the day, enjoying the sunset as you drink a glass of wine.

-The eating area has a beautiful wood and also glass table with four hand sculpted chairs.
-A large level screen TELEVISION is in the living area, with blue ray gamer showcasing wise TELEVISION so you can view your Netflix.
-There are two sofas, one of which converts into a queen dimension bed, and there are likewise two arm chairs.
+The dining room has an attractive wood and glass table with 4 hand carved chairs.
+A huge level display TV is in the living space, with blue ray player including smart TELEVISION so you can watch your Netflix.
+There are 2 sofas, one of which converts right into a queen dimension bed, and also there are likewise 2 arm chairs.

-The stairs to the lower degree cause both bed rooms and also washrooms.
-The master bedroom has a king sized bed, and also showcases island style, and a ceiling follower.
-The attaching bathroom has a mirror framed in koa wood, and also a tub shower mix.
-Down the hall, is the secure for those products that need extra security as well as a washer as well as dryer to assist you load light.
-The 2nd bedroom, the Jr Master suite has a queen size four poster bed as well as island decoration.
-The linking restroom, likewise, has a mirror mounted in koa wood.
-The washroom has a shower/bath combination.
+The stairways to the reduced level lead to the two rooms and washrooms.
+The master bedroom has a king sized bed, as well as features island decoration, and also a ceiling fan.
+The 2nd bed room, the Jr Master suite has a queen size four poster bed and also island style.

-There are ceiling fans in every room and also the profession winds, as well, that will maintain you comfortable.
+There are ceiling followers in every area as well as the trade winds, as well, that will certainly maintain you comfortable.

-You'll have enjoyable in the ocean, Brenneke's beach is much less than 100 yards from Nihi Kai Villas, and also boast some of the finest boogie boarding on the island.
-There are so several tasks to do from helicopter tours, treking, take a zip-line, catamaran cruises on the Na Pali Coast that you will not be able to do it all; so when you come back, book with us as well as receive a terrific price cut.
+You'll have enjoyable in the ocean, Brenneke's coastline is less than 100 backyards from Nihi Kai Villas, and also boast some of the ideal boogie boarding on the island.
+There are so many activities to do from helicopter trips, treking, take a zip-line, catamaran cruise ships on the Na Pali Coast that you will not be able to do it all; so when you come back, publication with us and get a terrific discount.

 https://youtu.be/7lJ3vbR-A4M